roger-lem/NYC-election-districts/README.md

 According the BoE's Candidate Records Unit, it's current for the June 2021 primary.
 ## Source
 I made my email requests to boe.nyc and received two excel documents and one email containing the tables I needed.
 My goal was to create a list of every ED in the city.
 See "Raw docs" folder for the originals.
+Note that all files are marked "TENTATIVE SUBJECT TO CHANGE".

 ## Table format
 | Election District  | County | Borough | Assembly District | City Council District | Tagged as unused |